codelibs/intaste/docs/01_requirements/project-overview.md

 ## Document Purpose

-This document provides a comprehensive overview of the Assera project, including its technical architecture, development policies, key features, and license conditions.
+This document provides a comprehensive overview of the Intaste project, including its technical architecture, development policies, key features, and license conditions.
 It serves as the primary reference for developers, deployers, and community participants.

 ---

 ## 1. Project Overview

-**Name:** Assera
+**Name:** Intaste
 **Type:** Open Source AI-Assisted Search Platform **License:** Apache License 2.0
 **Development:** GitHub OSS (under CodeLibs organization)

-Assera is an **AI-assisted search platform** provided as open-source software.
+Intaste is an **AI-assisted search platform** provided as open-source software.
 It analyzes user queries in natural language and generates responses by combining Fess search results with LLM (e.g., Ollama).
-Assera itself does not depend on Fess or OpenSearch; the API layer is abstracted, allowing for easy addition of other search providers.
+Intaste itself does not depend on Fess or OpenSearch; the API layer is abstracted, allowing for easy addition of other search providers.

 ---